Rita (Israeli singer): 2000–09; 7th album

 She released Hamtzan (Oxygen) in 2003.
-In 2004, Rita played the role of Roxie Hart in an adaptation of Chicago for the Beit Lessin Theater.
+In 2004, Rita played the role of Roxie Hart in an adaptation of the musical Chicago for the Beit Lessin Theater in Tel Aviv.

-In 2006, Rita appeared in a show called One (in English) which ran for a month at the Israel Trade Fairs & Convention Center.
-Directed by Hanoch Rosenn and choreographed by Mitch Sebastian, it included lasers, flamethrowers, 3-D images, smoke machines and forty dancers, acrobats, and actors.
+In 2006, Rita appeared in a show called One (in English) which ran for a month at the Israel Trade Fairs & Convention Center in Tel Aviv.
+Choreographed by Mitch Sebastian, it included lasers, flamethrowers, 3-D images, smoke machines and 40 dancers, acrobats, and actors.
 Over 100,000 tickets were sold.

 In 2008, Rita released her 7th album, Remazim (Clues), her first in five years.